Brooklyn Nets: 2017–present

 In the 2021–22 season, the Nets' "City" uniform featured visual references to the Nets' uniform history.
 The navy base and white and silver argyle stripes recalled the 1997–2009 uniforms.
-The "Nets" wordmark and lettering were taken from the 1990–97 uniforms.
+The "Nets" wordmark and lettering were taken from the 1990–1997 uniforms.
 A red stripe with white stars honored the "Stars and Stripes" uniform of the 1970s and 1980s.
 A modified version of the 1980s New Jersey Nets logo, replacing the New Jersey outline with the map of Brooklyn, was added to the right leg.
 The 1997–2012 shield logo, also tweaked to feature the current "B" alternate logo, was added on the waist.

+The "City" uniform for the 2023–24 season featured a collaboration with Brooklyn-based artist Kaws.
+The predominantly dark grey design featured splashes of light grey, blue, turquoise and pink inspired by Kaws' "Tension" series.
+The stylized "Nets" wordmark was also influenced by Kaws' graphic style.
+The design was slightly tweaked for the 2024–25 "City" uniform, this time with the color splashes relegated to the "Brooklyn" wordmark as part of an outer trim, with the base now featuring greyscale splashes.

 A fifth uniform option, the "Earned" uniform, is released occasionally and is exclusive only to the teams who qualified in the NBA playoffs the previous year.
 The Nets, by virtue of qualifying in the 2020 NBA playoffs, were given an "Earned" uniform.
 The design featured the herringbone parquet style of the Barclays Center court in shades of black and grey, with Helvetica lettering inspired from the signs found at the New York City Subway.

+In 2024, Brooklyn unveiled a streamlined brand set that retired the shield logo and elevated the "B" basketball mark to the primary logo, which also included the "B" basketball mark replacing the shield on the uniform shorts.
+The global roundel was updated to a crisper "Brooklyn Nets" circle seal around the central B. New secondary marks include an arched “BROOKLYN” wordmark and a script “Nets” mark, expanding typography beyond the previous block-only system.

 Culture

 Mascot

-The mascot of the New Jersey Nets was Sly the Silver Fox, who debuted on October 31, 1997 as part of the rebranding of the Nets for the 1997–98 season.
+The mascot of the New Jersey Nets was Sly the Silver Fox, who debuted on October 31, 1997, as part of the rebranding of the Nets for the 1997–98 season.
 Prior to that, the Nets' mascot was an anthropomorphic dragon named Duncan the Dragon.

 After the Nets' move to Brooklyn, the team introduced a new superhero mascot named BrooklyKnight (a pun on the demonym "Brooklynite") on November 3, 2012.
 In his first appearance, he was lowered from the ceiling of Barclays Center amid sparks and fanfare and introduced by Nets public address announcer David Diamante: "Here to defend Brooklyn, he's the BrooklyKnight."
 The mascot was co-created by Marvel Entertainment, a sister company to NBA broadcasters ABC and ESPN.
-The character also starred in 32-page comic book published by Marvel titled BrooklyKnight #1, written by Jason Aaron with art by Mike Deodato.
+The character also starred in a 32-page comic book published by Marvel titled BrooklyKnight #1, written by Jason Aaron with art from Mike Deodato.
 After the Nets' second season in Brooklyn, the BrooklyKnight mascot was retired, leaving the Nets mascotless.